-Renu Skin Clinic are proud to be the only clinic in Tayside to use this method of mole/lesion removal without the need of any stitches leaving a scar left with the use of stitches. .
+Renu Skin Clinic are proud to be the only clinic in Tayside to use this method of mole/lesion removal without the need of any cutting into the skin or stitches leaving a scar .
 Most dermatologists/surgeons still use this old method today.
 At Renu we are always at the forefront of technology and invest heavily to make sure our patients get the best results with the best outcome and less side effects.

 A new technology, 4.0 Mhz radio- wave surgery has put a new spin on scarless nevi removal.
 Radiowave surgery is quite different from electro- surgery.

 Electrosurgery generally occupies a place on the electromagnetic spectrum from 350 Khz to 1.7 Mhz.
 The lower the Mhz, the more lateral tissue damage produced with tissue incision.
 In electro surgery, the electrode tip provides the resistance during ablation.
 The tip heats up and significant heat is tranferred to the target tissue.
 This heat also affects the surrounding normal tissues, resulting in lateral tissue damage that can produce scarring.
 Common dermatology electrosurgical ma- chines operate at low frequencies (500 to 750 Khz, about 500,000 cycles per second), and this results in significant lateral tissue damage.